 Meanwhile, families and fundamentalists were stepping into a minefield of uncensored pornography.
 This certainly made things awkward for the Clinton administration’s efforts to get the internet into the hands of school children.

-At this time, we can also see the beginning of the online privacy battle that would continue through our time.
-The culprit was Clipper Chip, a chipset designed by the U.S. government to encrypt voice and data messages.
+At this time, we can also see the beginning of the battle for online privacy that would continue through our time.
+The first major culprit was Clipper Chip, a chipset designed by the U.S. government to encrypt voice and data messages.
 The technology was meant to secure online communication from any kind of snooping – except of course, by the government itself.
-The government claimed that access was necessary to decode threats from drug dealers, mobsters and molesters.
+They claimed that access was necessary to decode threats from drug dealers, mobsters and molesters.
 Critics worried that entities like the IRS could use it to gather user data and track online commerce.
 Early hackers watched in dismay as corporations and controlling entities staked claim on their once anti-establishment landscape.

 The Liberation of the Press